 Another important need for your virtual pet was the need to fight.
 Digimon may be a cousin of the Tamagotchi, but this is where it really stood out.
 Using its key “Dock’N’Rock” or “Battle Connect” feature, your device uses 2 metal contacts to communicate with an opponent’s.
 The exchange in data results in your partners fight to the potential death.
 The thing about battling is it makes your Digimon pal stronger.
 In order to evolve into its final form, Ultimate/Perfect level was the highest stage at the time, your monster had to battle an opponent’s monster.
 At the same time, it also hurts your opponent.
 Whether you win or lose, your Digimon can get really hurt.
 The more severe the injury, the closer to death it gets or the more treatments it will need to get fully cured of his wounds.
 When a Digimon dies, you can raise another egg and your partner may even leave you what’s called a “traited egg”, which gives the next generation a higher chance of getting even stronger.

 The five version’s, with a special version 6 released by Bandai-Asia in some countries, came with their own roster of digital companions.
-Each device could have one of five eggs which could hatch and grow into potentially 14 different species per version.
+Each device could have one of five eggs which could hatch and grow into potentially 14 different species perversion.
 The version one, however, was the only version released in the states, thanks a lot Bandai America, but you may find a press release for the unreleased version 2 from 1998 online.
-This devices had evolution chains that some fans may find awkward.
+These devices had evolution chains that some fans may find awkward.
 For example, version 3 introduced the mammalian, flying Digimon Patamon.
 Fans may recall the memorable moment Patamon Digivolved into his champion form Angemon, the glorious angel Digimon, to save everyone from the devil Digimon Devimon, originally christened Darkmon in media related to the original v-pet devices.
 In reality, Angemon was introduced before his anime rookie/child form Patamon in version 2.
 These quirky lines and stages make a for a fascinating way for fans to glimpse at what the creators originally had in store for their favorite characters.
 It almost seems, to me, like they swapped out the Original evolution tree for more fan appealing monsters for the anime.
 Patamon evolving into the green, not-so-Shrek-like beast that is Ogremon.
 This champion/adult level Digimon definitely doesn’t look like the handsome hero some people may recognize as Patamon’s “normal” leveled up form.

 The Original Digital Monster spawned some cool Manga comics, but none ever made it to the US, including stories that predate the first season of the anime, Digimon Adventure.
-Despite the vast differences we see in what is the common, modern concept of Digimon and what originally hatched, the main idea and foundation never changed; It’s okay to fight to death as long as you’re doing it with friends and it’s your digital champions are doing the dueling.
-The idea and value of friendship shines like the explosion of a nuclear missile that was projected from the chest cavity of a giant, cyborg dinosaur with horns.
+Despite the vast differences, we see in what is the common, modern concept of Digimon and what originally hatched, the main idea and foundation never changed; It’s okay to fight to the death as long as you’re doing it with friends and it’s your digital champions are doing the dueling.
+The idea and value of friendship shine like the explosion of a nuclear missile that was projected from the chest cavity of a giant, cyborg dinosaur with horns.
 Digimon has always been about honoring friendship and cherishing it.
-Helping each other out to grow together and this device definitely made for a first step.
+Helping each other out to grow together and this device definitely made a first step.
 The classic devices are still worth playing and re-playing.
-The value has increased significantly, but they’re definitely a good, rare find in second hand shops.
+The value has increased significantly, but they’re definitely a good, rare find in second-hand shops.
 The Digital Monster Ver.
 20th included all 5 eggs with several extra digi-eggs exclusive to this release.
 Not to mention all the neat extra features and additions, including a form of online competition and mega/ultimate levels, and the ability to battle older devices.
 The next series of virtual pets introduced the final form we’ve seen in the anime, a fusion mechanic known as “JOGRES” (JOint proGRESs) or DNA Digivolution and new battle/training mechanics, we’ll swing into this one at a later time.
 Still, the original will always be, like all first impressions, important in discovering the “what was” and, if we look hard enough, the “what will be” of our favorite pixilated pals, the Digimon.